Here are the 7 simple steps in strategic planning process…

 During this step, you’ll take a look at your resources, mix in some imagination, and create a path around, under, or over your obstacles to take you to your vision in the fastest way possible.

-Step Six: What are our tactics?
+Step 6 In The Strategic Planning Process: What are our tactics?

 Now that we know our major strategic direction, it’s time to get specific with details, time tables and accountabilities.
+Simply put, your business plan needs an action plan!

 Tactics answer the question, “Who’s going to do what by when?”